Workforce Data Insights by Aura

 Written by Aura Team | Sep 9, 2024 12:05:08 AM

 As artificial intelligence (AI) continues to disrupt—and, in some cases, bolster—the job market by creating new demand, the number of AI jobs has steadily increased in recent years.
+Recent Aura data shows that AI-related jobs accounted for over 12.5% of all software hiring.

-Initially, AI's potential impact on the job market was viewed as somewhat dire.
+AI's potential impact on the job market was initially viewed as somewhat dire.
 For example, an early study by OpenAI on the labor market impact of large language models (LLMs) predicted that "around 80% of the U.S. workforce could have at least 10% of their work tasks affected by the introduction of LLMs" and that approximately "19% of workers may see at least 50% of their tasks impacted."

 However, a recent study from MIT CSAIL challenges the assumption that AI will rapidly automate significant portions of the workforce.
 The researchers found that only "about 23 percent of wages paid for tasks involving vision are economically viable for AI automation," highlighting that widespread automation may be slower than anticipated.
 This suggests a more measured pace of AI adoption, driven by economic and technical feasibility rather than pure technological capability.

 AI technologies such as machine learning and data science are dramatically shaping businesses by creating new job roles, transforming careers, and revolutionizing industries ranging from software engineering to biological sciences, homeland security, and beyond.
 At Aura, we explore these job trends using our workforce analytics platform.
-Let's dive into the key trends in AI jobs.
+Let's dive into the key trends in AI and AI-related jobs.

 This AI-driven innovation surge opens up numerous career opportunities across various sectors.